-- 1. Click the star icon on the clip to show the list of applied effects and filters: - 2.
-A tab will open above the toolbar.
-Find the Crop effect and click the cross button X next to it to discard the effect.
+To remove Crop or any other effect, click the star icon on the clip to show the list of applied effects and filters.
+In the list, select Crop and click the Remove button to discard the effect.

 Color adjustments

 If the original videos look bleak and not vibrant enough, you can use the automatic adjustments to make the colors look more vivid.
 If that isn't enough, you can always use manual adjustments to correct the colors.